argymeg/MetaboCraft/README.md

 <a name ="docker"></a>

 ## Docker

+> NOTE: You will still need to separately install the Minecraft client to access MetaboCraft.

 MetaboCraft can be run as a [Docker](https://docker.com/) container.
 This contains everything needed to run the server.
 The image is at